MaastrichtU-CDS/hn_cnn/README.md

 We've trained the network in [DSRI](dsri.maastrichtuniversity.nl), an openshift cluster of servers.
 Although we provide the seeds and scripts to reproduce the results, inconsistencies may occur in certain machines.
-We observed that some systems differ when executing the `torch.nn.Dropout` function (using the same seeds):
+We observed that some systems differ when executing the `torch.nn.Dropout` function (using the same seeds).
+From experiments with different machines, we think this is caused by different CPU architecture.
+To obtain the same results that we provide, you should use a CPU with an ARM architecture ( tested in AWS with an Ubuntu 24.04 LTS image and a t4g.micro 64-bit ARM CPU).
 ```python
 import random
 import torch